 Behind the stadium was the old Pennsylvania Railroad tracks, by this point (as they still are) used by Amtrak and New Jersey Transit, and whenever an event is held there, it's fun to watch the trains go by.
 The baseball field, on the 9th Street side of Joyce Kilmer Avenue, is limited by the tracks, and has a chain-link fence that is 300 feet all the way around, but is 20 feet high to discourage cheap home runs.
 It does not, however, discourage cheap doubles, and the Bears were smacking the ball all over the yard.

-There were a few ginker types on EBHS’ athletic teams, but not many.
-Cigarettes reduce lung power, and are not exactly a performance-enhancing drug.
-But the guys at the two high schools Old Bridge had at the time, Madison Central and Cedar Ridge, they took the cake.
+There were a few ginker types on EBHS' athletic teams, but not many.
+Cigarettes reduce lung power, and nicotine is not exactly a performance-enhancing drug.
+But the guys at the 2 high schools Old Bridge had at the time, Madison Central and Cedar Ridge, they took the cake.
 And probably robbed the bakery in the process.
-Nah, they didn’t rob anything.
+Nah, they didn't rob anything.
 They were too lazy.

-That was it: They couldn’t touch Hoch, as if Seaver (who, by this point, was wrapping up his brilliant career as a mopup man with the Red Sox) himself were on the mound, and we tacked on a few more runs for the 14-3 final score.
+That was it: They couldn't touch Hock, as if Seaver (who, by this point, was wrapping up his brilliant career as a mopup man with the Red Sox) himself were on the mound, and we tacked on a few more runs, for the 14-3 final score.

 The mighty mighty Bears were County Champions.
 Well, Greater Middlesex Conference Champions, but since the only County school not in the GMC was Piscataway (which joined 2 years later), and they didn't reach the sectional final or win their league, it's safe to say E.B. was County Champions.

 As one of the student managers on that team, it was, at the time, the happiest moment in my life.
-For the first time ever, my three great loves all came together: East Brunswick, baseball, and winning.
+For the 1st time ever, my 3 great loves all came together: East Brunswick, baseball, and winning.

-To this day, East Brunswick High School has never won a Middlesex County or Greater Middlesex Conference baseball championship without me being there for the final.
+To this day, East Brunswick High School has never won a Middlesex County or Greater Middlesex Conference baseball championship without me being there for the Final.
 The later wins came in 1991, at East Brunswick Vo-Tech, beating South Plainfield; 1997, also at E.B.
-Tech, beating Woodbridge’s John F. Kennedy H.S., just one day after beating Edison at Hamilton’s Mercer County Park for the Central Jersey Group IV title; and 2005, beating St. Joe’s at what’s now called TD Bank Ballpark in Bridgewater (which isn’t even in Middlesex County), home of the Somerset Patriots.
+Tech, beating Woodbridge’' John F. Kennedy H.S., just 1 day after beating Edison at Hamilton's Mercer County Park for the Central Jersey Group IV title; and 2005, beating St. Joe's at TD Bank Ballpark in Bridgewater.

 I've also seen them lose finals to Edison at E.B.
 Tech in 1998 and Piscataway at the Pats' park in 2003 – a day after an 8-0 E.B. lead was wiped out because it was only the 4th inning when it was rained out!
 Rats!
 Anyway, with me, they're 4-2 in finals; without me, they're 0-1.